ouspg/CompSec/Lab3_ChipWhisperer/README.md

 ## **Breaking AES**
 In this task we are going to break AES with attack scripts that already exist in ChipWhisperer software.
 This task is based on ChipWhisperer tutorial http://wiki.newae.com/Tutorial_B5_Breaking_AES_(Straightforward).

 Idea of this task is to familiarize you with the Analyzer software and theory of statistical analysis of power traces.
-(Remember that you can look also original tutorial because for example images of it might be good for illustrating what is supposed to happen)

 First, read the theoretical basis of CPA so you can understand better what is idea of this task. http://wiki.newae.com/Correlation_Power_Analysis